-When trees and shrubs are planted through weedmat, their growth can be obstructed by the matting around their base.
-In addition, you are unable to feed the plant or the soil with a granular fertiliser or sheep pellets as these products can't access the ground, due to the weedmat being a barrier to growth.
+When trees and shrubs are planted through weedmat, their growth is obstructed by the matting around their base.
+Not only is their spread restricted but also you are unable to directly fertilise the plant & its surrounding earth (with a granular fertiliser or sheep pellets) as these products can't access the bare ground, due to the weedmat being there.

 3 / Mulch, mulch, mulch

 So if not weed mat, what else?
 Adding a thick layer of mulch onto your garden beds does the following beneficial jobs for your garden.